Updated March 31, 2026

 - West Virginia businesses with 1 or more employees are required to carry workers' compensation, though sole proprietors and partners may be exempt.

-- West Virginia requires businesses to maintain proof of general liability coverage for most commercial leases, so art instructors renting studio space may need evidence of coverage before signing.
+- Most commercial leases in West Virginia require proof of general liability coverage, so art instructors renting studio space may need evidence of coverage before signing.

 - Commercial auto liability minimums in West Virginia are $25,000/$50,000/$25,000 if a business vehicle is used for classes, supply runs, or off-site instruction.